 I regularly bang on to anyone who’ll listen about how much better I like my kids now that they are older.
 The baby and toddler years were tough for me and the preschool ones not much better.
 I have enjoyed parenting much more since they started school (funny that!)
-I thought it would be interesting to have a look at the differences between under 5s and over 5s.
+I thought it would be interesting to have a look at parenting stages and the differences between under 5s and over 5s.
 Perhaps it will give those struggling with under 5s some light at the end of the tunnel!

 As a parent of over 5s I have to deal with far fewer bodily fluids.
 Poo and wee generally end up in the toilet without my intervention (I say generally because I have a son so, you know..) and drool is a thing of the past.